Preston Statues Trail

 You can visit these individually or follow the Preston City Centre Statue Trail.
 The trail is roughly 1.5 miles and takes around 40 minutes to complete.

-To embark on this trail download the "Preston City Centre Statue Trail" guide from the documents section below.
+To embark on this trail download the "Preston City Centre Statue Trail" guide from the documents section at the bottom of this page.

 City centre statues